Wiki Page Categories

 Never mind, is there a particular tagging plugin you have in mind?

-#12 Updated by Sven Schwyn almost 8 years ago
+#12 Updated by Sven Schwyn about 8 years ago

 I've only used tagging once so far (with the acts-as-taggable-on plugin).
 From a UI point of view, would it be better to edit the tags on the "edit wiki page" view or directly in the sidebar?